 17. Ethics and Professional Issues

 Ethics and other professional issues constitute an important part of training in clinical science.
-These issues are discussed in a number of contexts including the Clinical Psychology Proseminar, Professional Development in Clinical Science, Specialty Clinics, Lab Meetings, Individual Supervision, and Clinical Science Program Colloquia.
+These issues are discussed in a number of contexts including most Clinical Science Program courses, Lab Meetings, Individual Supervision, and Clinical Science Program Colloquia.
 Ethical issues are also discussed during the opening weeks of Psychology 292, a required course for all first-year students.
 An optional half-day Legal & Ethical Workshop is periodically offered by the Clinic Director.

 Other Program Requirements